-Our common stock is traded on the OTCQB, operated by the OTC Markets Group, Inc. under the symbol "CYRXD".
-We have also applied for listing of our common stock and warrants on the NASDAQ Capital Market under the symbols ["CYRX"] and [""].
-No assurance can be given that our application will be approved.
+Our common stock is traded on the OTCQB, operated by the OTC Markets Group, Inc. under the symbol "CYRX".
+We have also received conditional approval to list our common stock and warrants on the NASDAQ Capital Market under the symbols "CYRX" and "CYRXW", respectively, subject to the satisfaction of certain conditions and meeting all of the NASDAQ Capital Market listing standards on the date of this offering.
+Such listing, however, is not guaranteed.

-On May 8, 2015, the last reported sale price for our common stock was \$7.68 per share.
+On June 10, 2015, the last reported sale price for our common stock was \$7.68 per share.